ccaum/airplay-homekit-rpi/README.md

 * Place the file in `/etc/systemd/system/airplay.service` on the raspberry pi.
 * Reload systemd with `systemctl daemon-reload`
+* Set it to start on boot with `systemctl enable airplay`
 * Start the airplay service with `systemctl start airplay`

 ## Setting up HomeKit